wdporter/acim/workbook/introduction/index.md

 ---

-6.&emsp;The only general rules to be observed throughout, then, are: First, that the exercises be practiced with great specificity, as will be indicated.
+6. The only general rules to be observed throughout, then, are: First, that the exercises be practiced with great specificity, as will be indicated.
 ²This will help you to generalise the ideas involved to every situation in which you find yourself, and to everyone and everything in it.
 ³Second, be sure that you do not decide for yourself that there are some people, situations or things to which the ideas are inapplicable.
 ⁴This will interfere with transfer of training.